mkriaf/pagerduty-aws-workshop/content/02_cloudwatchintegration/page-2-createsnstopic.md

 ---
-title: "Create SNS Topic"
+title: "Create an SNS Topic"
 chapter: true
 weight: 2
 ---

-# Create SNS Topic
+# Create an SNS Topic

 In AWS, navigate to the Simple Notification Service (SNS) page.